rickhau/pycmd-collector/README.md

 ===============

 pycmd-collector is a command line utility to dump all command line output to log files for further analysis.
-It requires a command list receipe to feed in this tool.
+It requires a command list receipe using 'csv' format to run this tool.

 ```bash
 Usage: pycmdCollector <command recipe>